upros/brski-cloud/anima-brski-cloud.md

 ## Voucher Request Redirected to Local Domain Registrar {#redirect2Registrar}

-This flow illlustrates the Owner Registrar Discovery flow.
+This flow illustrates the Owner Registrar Discovery flow.
 A pledge is bootstrapping in a remote location with no local domain registrar.
 The assumption is that the owner registrar domain is accessible and the pledge can establish a network connection with the owner registrar.
 This may require that the owner network firewall exposes the registrar on the public internet.